• Skip to main content

 Jump to:

-• Here’s why you will love this recipe:
+• Here’s why you will love this recipe

-• Ingredient notes:
+• Ingredient notes

-• How to make Baked Pecan Crusted Chicken:
+• How to make Pecan Crusted Chicken

-• Recipe variations:
+• Recipe variations

-• Recipe FAQs:
+• Recipe FAQs

-• More easy chicken recipes:
+• More easy chicken dinner ideas

 • 📋 Recipe:

-Here’s why you will love this recipe:
+Here’s why you will love this recipe

 • Before baking, the chicken breasts are soaked in buttermilk, which tenderizes them and helps keep them moist and flavorful.